Please note: This blog post has been updated to reflect current event names.

 Having countless numbers of riders ask if anyone had yet done the Costanza pose?
 To be clear, you can never have too many Costanzas.

-Seeing a rider walk and coast downhill for many, many miles with a broken freehub, just to make it to The Chaise at the Land Run 100.
+Seeing a rider walk and coast downhill for many, many miles with a broken freehub, just to make it to The Chaise at the Mid South 100.

 Being spooked by Chaise photographer Scott Haraldson through his clever hiding of a Blue Tooth speaker in the woods of Michigan, softly playing the banjo music from Deliverance.
 Well played, sir.